 Sally Morin Personal Injury Lawyers has an experienced team of investigators who can gather all of the evidence necessary to back up your wrongful death claim in San Francisco.
 We’ve been helping the families of accident victims recover after tragedy for two decades.

 Many times it’s all too easy for easy for insurance companies, employers, corporations, and even the legal system to forget that the victims in these tragedies aren’t just names on a page.
 They were real people—people with families, friends, memories, and futures.

-As an experienced personal injury attorney in the San Francisco Bay area for the last 20 years, I’ve witnessed how these personal losses can devastate surviving family members and bring hardworking folks low with a single blow.
+As an experienced personal injury traffic accident attorney in the San Francisco Bay area for the last 20 years, I’ve witnessed how these personal losses can devastate surviving family members and bring hardworking folks low with a single blow.